 1. How many dispensing organizations will be licensed in Texas?

-Texas Health and Safety Code Ch 487 requires the department license at least three dispensing organizations, provided at least three applicants have met the statutory requirements.
+Texas Health and Safety Code Ch 487 requires the department license fifteen dispensing organizations.

-2. Why did DPS approve only three licenses?
+2. Why did DPS approve only fifteen licenses?
 Will the number of licenses be increased in the future?

 3. What is the contact information for the three licensed dispensing organizations?